All on 4 in Mexico

 Next, the patient will be sedated and the remaining teeth removed.
 The dentist will then cut incisions to expose the jawbone and drill holes with a pilot drill.

 The implants will then be placed.
-In the all-on-4 procedure, most of the time the doctors will place the implants in the frontal area at a 90° angle, and the ones in the back area at 45°.
+In the All on 4 procedure, most of the time the doctors will place the implants in the frontal area at a 90° angle, and the ones in the back area at 45°.
 This serves two purposes, it gives more stability to

-the denture as well as prevents damaging the nerve that is in the back of the jawbone.
+the denture as well as prevents damaging

+the nerve that is in the back of the jawbone.
 The doctor will close the incisions once the implants are in the right position.
 At this point, a temporary denture will be provided for day-to-day use.

 What is a Temporary Denture?